-Iraqi forces shoot dead 13 protesters in renewed crackdown on unrest
+Iraqi forces shoot dead 13 protesters in renewed crackdown

 But Monday’s violence suggested a return to the earlier tactics, including firing live rounds into crowds.

-At least six protesters were killed on Monday in the capital Baghdad as security forces used live rounds.
+At least six protesters were killed on Monday in Baghdad as security forces used live rounds.
 One protester was also killed in Shatra, a town in the south, on Monday.

 Overnight, security forces killed two more people and wounded 12 in Shatra, security and medical sources said.
 Hospital sources said the protesters died from bullet wounds to the head.
 The protesters had tried to attack the house of a senior government official, security sources said.

-Separately, at least two protesters were killed and dozens more wounded when security forces opened fire on protesters camped out at the entrance to the main Gulf port of Umm Qasr.
+Separately, at least two protesters were killed and dozens wounded when security forces opened fire on protesters camped out at the entrance to the main Gulf port of Umm Qasr.

-A sit-in there has halted operations at the port since last Wednesday.
-The port handles the vast bulk of imports for a population that relies on food from abroad.

-Reporting by Ahmed Aboulenein ; Writing by Raya Jalabi; Editing by Mark Heinrich
+Reporting by Ahmed Aboulenein; Writing by Raya Jalabi; Editing by Mark Heinrich and Giles Elgood